Optimal stopping of the stable process with state-dependent killing: An optimal stopping problem for the Lamperti transform xi

 Having identified the pssMp $Y$ via its Lamperti transform $\xi$, we are in a position to solve a related optimal stopping problem for the latter process, which we will later translate into a solution of the original problem.

-The solution to the optimal stopping problem for $\xi$ will rely on the \emph{Wiener-Hopf factorisation} of Lévy processes, which can briefly be described as follows.
-If $\Psi$ is the characteristic exponent of a Lévy process $\xi$ which is killed at rate $q\ge 0$, then there exists a unique factorisation of $\Psi$ of the form
+The solution to the optimal stopping problem for $\xi$ will rely on the \emph{Wiener-Hopf factorisation} of Lévy processes.
+This can briefly be described as follows in terms of characteristic and Laplace exponents, with the meaning tha a function $\phi$ is the Laplace exponent of a subordinator $H$ if $\EE e^{-\lambda H_t} = e^{-t\phi(\lambda)}$.
+If $\Psi$ is the characteristic exponent of a Lévy process $\xi$ which is killed at rate $q\ge 0$, then there exists a factorisation of $\Psi$ of the form